ISC-Project-Phoenix/design/software/ros/obj_tracker.md

 # obj_tracker

+NEW:
+**TRACKER WILL BE REMOVED IN THE NEW DESIGN** **WHY?:**
+The tracker is used on Poses of cones with the use of depth data that are tracked over time .
+Cones are gone, replacing them are solid white lane lines, depth data is not used and therefore the tracker is no longer useable for the design we have in mind.

+OLD BELOW

 ## Summary

 This node takes arrays of Poses and tracks them over time, assigning IDs.
 This will be used to track the detections from